modern-sapien/basic-mern-app/README.md

     4. Run 'npm install concurrently -D"

-    5. Add script: `"client": "cd client && npm run start",' to serve package.json
+    5. Add script: `"client": "cd client && npm run start",' to server package.json

-    6. Add script: `"start-dev": "concurrently \"nodemon --ignore 'client/*'\" \"npm run client\"",' to serve package.json
+    6. Add script: `"start-dev": "concurrently \"nodemon --ignore 'client/*'\" \"npm run client\"",' to server package.json

     7. In order to make API calls to our backend development server, we have to add a proxy to our client side package.json.
 This is for local development only
     "proxy": "http://localhost:3001",